tarwn/lessthandot-hugo/blogs/content/posts/2013-02-10-discovering-new-things-for-me.md

 Did you know that if you do CTRL + A, CTRL + C, it copies it as TAB delimited, just paste it into Excel

-What about you, what &#8216;new' things have you discovered in SSMS?
+What about you, what 'new' things have you discovered in SSMS?

  [1]: /index.php/DataMgmt/DBAdmin/MSSQLServerAdmin/listing-all-your-sql-server
  [2]: http://blogs.msdn.com/b/buckwoody/archive/2008/09/02/selecting-columns-to-display-in-ssms.aspx